ropensci/roweb3/content/blog/2025-03-25-r-package-review/index.md

 The reviewers focused on everything from package functionality to documentation and overall user experience.
 The reviewers helped me improve the package and, importantly, they received clear recognition and my thanks for their contributions.
 It made me realize how valuable open dialogue and credit-sharing can be in peer review something I would love to see more of in academic publishing.

+A **huge** thank you to editor [Jeff Hollister](/author/jeff-hollister/), as well as [Sheila Saia](https://github.com/sheilasaia) and [Emily (Em) Markowitz](https://emilyhmarkowitz.github.io/emilyhmarkowitz/), for their thoughtful reviews and support in making my package shine!
+They not only helped improve the package but also made the entire review experience an enjoyable one.